DRJTBC - Easton-Phillipsburg (Route 22) Toll Bridge Rehabilitation

 - Electrical upgrades to toll facility load center in Commission's administration building on the Phillipsburg side

-While the Commission plans to carry out this project without using a full bridge shutdown, it will be necessary to limit travel on Route 22 to single lanes in each direction for a total of 15 months spread over two years.
+The Commission plans to carry out this project without using a full bridge shutdown.
+However, it will be necessary to limit travel on Route 22 to single lanes in each direction for a total of 15 months spread over two years.
 Local detours also will be necessary during some periods in the City of Easton as entry-and-exit ramps for Route 22 and Snyder Street in Easton are closed for work as part of the project at different intervals in 2013 and 2014.

-Motorists who regularly use the affected roadway segment between Phillipsburg and Easton should brace themselves because the traffic impacts are likely to be severe.
+Motorists who regularly use the affected roadway segment between Phillipsburg and Easton should brace themselves because the traffic impacts are likely to be severe during peak driving periods.

 The traffic volumes tell the story: